Kodular/Documentation/docs/components/sensors/temperature-sensor.md

 ![image](url)

+Determin whether the temperature sensor is enabled.(if checked or set to true it enables the sensor.)
+The [Getter] block return data in following way

-If checked the sensor will be enabled.
+* `True` - If the temperature sensor is enabled.
+* `False` - If the device temperature sensor is disabled.

 ### Available